 The show has also toured overseas including seasons in the United States and New Zealand, the Venice Biennale and the London Festival of Architecture where it was included in the ‘must see’ events by the New York Times.
 In 2014, the show was awarded the National Trust Heritage Award.

 Tim has passionately supported the architecture industry, with particular focus on fighting alongside the community on the ‘Save Our Sirius’ campaign.
 In 2018 Tim was awarded the National Trust Heritage Award for Advocacy, for his activism on modernist architecture and promoting its conservation.

-This interest in architecture has led to Tim speaking at The 50’s and 60’s House Symposium (Museum of Sydney) Home Series talks (Government House), Sydney Design Week, and he has recently become the ambassador for The Historic Houses Trust Sydney Open.
-In 2012 he became a member of Creative Services Advisory Committee for the Historic Houses Trust.
+Tim’s interest in architecture has led to speaking engagements at The 50’s and 60’s House Symposium (Museum of Sydney), Home Series talks (Government House), Sydney Design Week, and he is an ambassador for Sydney Open.
+In 2012 Tim became a member of the Creative Services Advisory Committee for Sydney Living Museums.